michaelmonetized/Sonny-s-Shining/NOVEL.md

 The yacht drifted into port at dawn.

 Harbor patrol found Sonny on the deck, unconscious but alive, surrounded by the detritus of his war.
-The official report would list Kewpie Morgan as "missing, presumed dead"—the polite fiction that saved everyone embarrassing questions.
+The official report would list Kewpie as "missing, presumed dead"—the polite fiction that saved everyone embarrassing questions.

 The city didn't mourn.